FAQs Directory

-How does the Montessori approach differ from that of the traditional preschools?
+How does the Montessori approach differ from traditional preschools?

 What is the Montessori environment like?